-Even the front bumper design on the Kia Seltos electric can be repurposed, as we’ve shown in our image.
-Blue highlights should be present to let onlookers know that it’s powertrain is either partly or fully electrified and thus eco-friendly.
+The front bumper design on the Kia Seltos electric could be repurposed, as we’ve shown in our image.
+Blue highlights should be present to let onlookers know that it’s powertrain is fully electrified and thus eco-friendly.
 Distinctive 17-inch alloy wheels with enhanced aerodynamics are a given.

 Kia Seltos EV Range & specifications

 The Kia Seltos EV could be offered with the 64 kWh battery pack of the Hyundai Kona EV or the 56.5 kWh battery pack of the Kia K3 EV.
 There will be a single electric motor powering the front wheels.
-The maximum power should be 135 kW (183.55 PS) or 150 kW (203.94 PS), with the torque output set at about 310 Nm.
+The maximum power should be rated between 135 kW (183 PS) to 150 kW (203.94 PS), with the torque output set at about 300 Nm.
 The Kia Seltos EV range is expected to be around 450 km (NEDC) and the charging ports are expected to be located together at the front as represented in our render.

 Kia Electric Car strategy

 The plan at least initially is selling the Seltos in the Chinese market.
-In other countries with a significant demand for EVs, the Niro EV is already present, and the next generation 2022 Kia Niro is in the development stage with more advanced features.
-If there’s any other country for which the Kia Seltos EV makes sense, it’s India where it is manufactured and enjoys a high popularity.
+In countries with a significant demand for EVs, the Niro EV is already servicing, and the next generation 2022 Kia Niro is in the development stage with more advanced features.
+If there’s a country where the Kia Seltos EV increasingly makes sense, it’s India where the base car is manufactured and enjoys a high popularity.

-The Kia Seltos surpassed the manufacturer’s expectations by selling 300,000 units (retail) globally last year.
 Kia launched the Seltos in Korea and India in mid-2019 followed by China in late-2019 and USA in early 2020.
 These are the principal markets for the car where there is a growing appetite for crossover-SUVs and where the brand enjoys an aspirational status.
 The Seltos, alongside the Telluride, Sportage and Sorento is a key member of the SUV-driven model cycle of the Korean car brand.
-These are to be joined by the Kia Sonet (a platform derivative of the Hyundai Venue) later this year, its ‘Strategic A-Segment SUV.’
+These were joined by the Kia Sonet (a platform derivative of the Hyundai Venue) this year, its ‘Strategic A-Segment SUV’ which has also dominated the base SUV segment.

 Kia says that the operating model for EVs in emerging markets would be ICE-focused with selective introduction of electric cars which it calls ‘Derivative EV models’ that describes vehicles like the Kia Seltos EV born with an internal combustion engine.